swardforever/home/_posts/2026-04-26-the-heights-of-despair.md

 description: "my experience and reflection on suicidal ideation"
 ---

-## "Figure out what makes you click in the world." - anonymous deceased
+## "Figure out what makes you click in the world." - anonymous

 ##### This post contains mentions of self-harm and thinking on pain and suffering.
 If you are sensitive or uncomfortable with the topics stated, please do not read this post.